rockettheme/docs/Docs/wordpress/themes/voxel/demo_contentbottom.md

 #### Text
 ![][demo1]
 The first Text widget in the section is pretty simple and straightforward.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <p class="rt-center">